pinpoint-apm/pinpoint/doc/installation.md

 * `profiler.collector.stat.port` (collector's *collector.udpStatListenPort* - default: 9995)
 * `profiler.collector.span.port` (collector's *collector.udpSpanListenPort* - default: 9996)

-You may take a look at the default *pinpoint.config* file [here](../agent/src/main/resources/pinpoint.config) along with all the available configuration options.
+You may take a look at the default *pinpoint.config* file [here](../agent/src/main/resources/pinpoint.config "pinpoint.config") along with all the available configuration options.

+## Miscellaneous

+### Routing web requests to agents

+Starting from 1.5.0, Pinpoint can send requests from the web to agents directly via the collector (and vice-versa).
+To make this possible, we use Zookeeper to co-ordinate the communication channels established between agents and collectors, and those between collectors and web instances.
+With this addition, real-time communication (for things like active thread count monitoring) is now possible.

+We typially use the Zookeeper instance provided by the HBase backend so no additional Zookeeper configuration is required.
+Related configuration options are shown below.

+* **Collector** - *pinpoint-collector.properties*
+	* `cluster.enable`
+	* `cluster.zookeeper.address`
+	* `cluster.zookeeper.sessiontimeout`
+	* `cluster.listen.ip`
+	* `cluster.listen.port`
+* **Web** - *pinpoint-web.properties*
+	* `cluster.enable`
+	* `cluster.web.tcp.port`
+	* `cluster.zookeeper.address`
+	* `cluster.zookeeper.sessiontimeout`
+	* `cluster.zookeeper.retry.interval`
+	* `cluster.connect.address`